Best Places to Play Pool/Darts in Saigon

 Vinyl is a busy little bar near Bui Vien.
 All four of the owners are darts players and that has driven the bar along to be a favourite venue amongst the darts fraternity in the city.
 The bar also benefits from one of the best happy hour days in town.
 The staff are well trained and the bar has garnered a loyal group of expat locals.

 The Drunken Duck

-A very popular bar in the business district.
+The Drunken Duck is a very popular bar in the business district.
 The pool area is at the rear of the bar and there is generally always a good group of people playing pool.
-This is a fun bar that is popular both in the early evening and into the wee small hours.
-They have a strong representation in the pool league and some very high standard of players.
+This is a fun bar that is popular both in the early evening and into the wee hours.
+They have a strong representation in the pool league and a very high standard of players.